 In ethics classes, children develop skills in:

 Classes support students to become critical thinkers with a strong capacity for questioning and inquiry.
-The overall aim of ethics classes is to help children develop a life-long capacity to identify and make well-reasoned decisions about ethical issues.
+The overall aim of ethics classes is to help children develop a lifelong capacity to make well-reasoned decisions about ethical issues.

 Taking turns and listening respectfully

-In ethics classes, children learn that their opinion is respected, it’s ok to have a different opinion from their classmates, and that it’s also ok to sometimes change your mind.
+In ethics classes, children learn that their opinion is respected, it’s okay to have a different opinion from their classmates and that it’s also okay to sometimes change your mind.

 Students learn how to disagree respectfully, to build on each other’s ideas and to make their own decisions based on ethical reflection instead of peer pressure or habit.